Migrating to MV3 and what I didn't learn from it

 One of the benefits of having to go through everything with a fine-tooth comb, though, was that I streamlined my background page / service worker.
 I realized I didn't need toastr, so I dropped that reference. jQuery is rarely a necessity, and wasn't in my service worker, so I dropped that reference too.
 I dropped Axios from the addon altogether, in favor of fetch.
 Here's a nice little comparison that I found informative: Axios vs. fetch(): Which is best for making HTTP requests?

-One thing that's got me scratching my head is that this code seems to work just fine with MV3, where I inject the stylesheet into the page.
+This code seems to work just fine with MV3, where I inject the stylesheet into the page, which had me scratching my head.
 I guess it's okay because it's in the content script, running within the context of the current page?

 var header = document.querySelector('head');